ircam-ismm/webaudio-tutorials/scheduling/timing-and-scheduling.md

 ```

 ::: tip
 The `exponentialRampToValueAtTime` will throw an `Error` if it's target value is 0, because it is undefined mathematically.
-A practical way of finding a good value is to remember that this correspondance betwen linear and dB values:
+A practical way of finding a good value is to remember that this correspondence between linear and dB values:
 - 1 -> 0 dB
 - 0.1 -> -20dB
 - 0.01 -> -40dB
 - 0.001 -> -60dB
 - ...
-In the example above, this means that the target we set correspond to -80 dB which low enough so that tha corresponding source can be stop without earing any discontinuity.
+In the example above, this means that the target we set correspond to -80 dB which low enough so that the corresponding source can be stop without earring any discontinuity.
 :::

-All these methods are indeed very practical and powerfull, as they allow us to schedule events, for example a metronome, very precisely at the sub sample level:
+All these methods are indeed very practical and powerful, as they allow us to schedule events, for example a metronome, very precisely at the sub sample level:

 ![fixed-scheduling](../assets/timing-and-scheduling/fixed-scheduling.png)